citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineCatalogsAPIsDAAS.md

 )

 func main() {
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Name or ID of the machine catalog to test.
 If the catalog is present in a catalog folder,             specify the name in this format: {catalog folder path plus catalog name}.
-For example, FolderName1|FolderName2|CatalogName. citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID. citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID. userAgent := "Mozilla/5.0" // string | User Agent type of the request. async := true // bool | If `true`, the tests will run as a background task.
+For example, FolderName1|FolderName2|CatalogName. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) async := true // bool | If `true`, the tests will run as a background task.
 This is recommended as the tests may take some time to run, and if it exceeds 90 seconds the request may time out.
 The task will have JobType TestMachineCatalog.
 When the task is complete it will redirect to GetJobResults.
-The job's Parameters will contain properties:  * _Id_ - ID of the machine catalog being tested, * _Name_ - Name of the machine catalog being tested. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+The job's Parameters will contain properties:  * _Id_ - ID of the machine catalog being tested, * _Name_ - Name of the machine catalog being tested. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsTestMachineCatalog(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    resp, r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsTestMachineCatalog(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).Accept(accept).CitrixLocale(citrixLocale).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `MachineCatalogsAPIsDAAS.MachineCatalogsTestMachineCatalog``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)